The ambiguity of survival according to Saltmarsh

 The spirit

 The second interpretation is that of the spirit, an entity endowed with its own individuality, which does not live in the physical dimension of this world, but in another dimension.
-From time to time, and for reasons not clearly explained, the spirit makes excursions into other dimensions, including the physical one of this Earth, to conduct a cycle of experiences that offer it the possibility to evolve.
-By its very nature, the spirit would not be able to directly undergo these experiences, but it would need suitable instruments with which to interact in another dimension's space and time: as far as our earthly life is concerned, these instruments are constituted by the physical body and a system of connection to the psyche, sometimes called perispirit, other times soul.
-As for consciousness, it is not clear whether in the course of human life experience the spirit is conscious or not: according to some communications we get the impression that the spirit is in a state of drowsiness or hibernation, from which it gradually wakes up at the death of the physical body, while according to others the spirit would have its own consciousness – distinct from that of our Ego – which would independently evaluate the experience of life.
-In either case, at the death of the body the spirit would resume living consciously its true life in its own dimension, distilling the experiences of the human life just lived, in accordance with its evolutionary purposes.
+From time to time, and for reasons not clearly explained, the spirit makes excursions into other dimensions, including the physical one of this Earth, to carry out a cycle of experiences that offer it the possibility to evolve.
+By its very nature, the spirit would not be able to directly undergo these experiences, but it would need suitable instruments with which to interact in another dimension's space and time: as far as our earthly life is concerned, these instruments are constituted by the physical organism and a system of connection to the psyche, sometimes called perispirit, or else soul.
+As for consciousness, it is not clear whether in the course of its human life's experience the spirit is conscious or not: according to some communications we get the impression that the spirit is in a state of drowsiness or hibernation, from which it gradually wakes up at the death of the physical body, while according to others the spirit would have its own consciousness – distinct from that of our Ego – which would independently evaluate the experience of life.
+In either case, at the death of the organism the spiritual Ego would resume living consciously its true life in its own dimension, distilling the experiences of the human life just lived, in accordance with its evolutionary purposes.

-From the point of view of this interpretation, the events of a traumatic and/or premature interruption of earthly life are nothing but secondary accidents, linked to the inevitable risk that accompanies the incarnation experience.
+From the point of view of this interpretation, the events of a traumatic or premature interruption of earthly life are nothing but secondary accidents, linked to the inevitable risk that accompanies the incarnation experience.
 To return to Saltmarsh, however, it is evident – as we have already pointed out in the page on the alien spirit – that the spirit personality can not be interpreted in terms of survival of our human personality and its temporal history.
-We may try to establish a relationship between the two personalities by using an analogy with the state of drowsiness and awakening that usually follows a very vivid dream: for some time our consciousness continues to focus on the details of the dream and the Ego still identifies itself with its dreamlike counterpart, but then the ordinary waking state progressively prevails and the conscious Ego predisposes itself to face the daily tasks according to his/her usual personal orientation, leaving behind the dream's adventure.
-In the same way the spirit would behave towards the human personality, considered by it as a dreamlike counterpart.
+We may try to establish a relationship between the two personalities by using an analogy with the state of drowsiness and awakening that follows a very vivid dream: for some time our consciousness continues to focus on the details of the dream, and the Ego still identifies itself with its dream counterpart, but then the ordinary waking state progressively prevails, and the conscious Ego predisposes itself to face the daily tasks according to its usual personal orientation, leaving behind the dream's adventure.
+In the same way the spiritual Ego would behave towards the human personality, considered by it as a dreamlike counterpart.

 Issues related to the correlation between consciousness and brain functioning

-After considering the hypothesis of an instrument, different from the physical body, in which our individual consciousness would be transferred at death time, Saltmarsh observed that we, as humans, can not have any certain knowledge about the psychics tunings determined by this new instrument, because all the psychic experiences that we are aware of in this life are acquired through the human brain.
-At the time of Saltmarsh article, NDEs were still poorly documented, and therefore the extensive literature of testimonies and related research, that we now have, was lacking.
-As we have seen in the section on NDEs, we are dealing with experiences whose psychic contents – deeply and lucidly conscious – are considered by some scholars not fully compatible with the brain functioning, in the critical conditions in which this organ can be found when a NDE is experienced.
-So, at least from this point of view, I do not think Saltmarsh's statement is entirely acceptable: it could be possible, although not certain, that some of the psychic experiences we are aware of were not fully determined by our brain.
+After considering the hypothesis of an instrument, different from the physical body, in which our individual consciousness would be transferred at death time, Saltmarsh observed that we, as humans, can not have any certain knowledge about the mental tunings determined by this new instrument, because all the experiences of the psyche that we are aware of in this life are acquired through the human brain.
+At the time of Saltmarsh article, the NDEs were still poorly documented, and therefore the extensive literature of testimonies and related research that we now have, was lacking.
+As we have seen in the section on NDEs, we are dealing with experiences whose mental contents – deeply and lucidly conscious – are considered by some scholars not fully compatible with the brain functioning, in the critical conditions in which this organ can be found when the NDE is experienced.
+So, at least from this point of view, I do not think Saltmarsh's statement is entirely acceptable: it could be possible, although not certain, that some of the mental experiences we are aware of were not fully determined by our brain.

-Saltmarsh's analysis was then directed to all the conditioning produced by human psyche, which we continously experience in the course of our lives: it is not a mystery to anyone that events such as fatigue, illness, worries, or just the meteorological weather have an impact on our psychophysical system.
-The reductionist conception states that the physical and the psychical aspect are intimately connected in the human personality, therefore the existence of an adequate psychophysical instrument is indispensable to consciousness to access the psychic tunings.
-But what is valid in this dimension may not be valid in another dimension: one of the most striking aspects in many NDEs is the sense of immediate and complete liberation from the bond of the body and the sufferings that derive from it.
-We have the distinct impression that in the course of many NDEs the conscious Ego can experience alternative psychic dimensions without the need to be connected to a psychophysical instrument like the one which so constrains and limits our human experience.
+Saltmarsh's analysis was then directed to all the conditioning produced by the human psyche, which we continously experience in the course of our lives: it is not a mystery to anyone that events such as fatigue, illness, worries, or just the meteorological weather have an impact on our psychophysical system.
+The reductionist conception states that the physical and the psychical aspect are intimately connected in the human personality, therefore the existence of an adequate psychophysical instrument is indispensable to our consciousness to access the tunings of the psyche.
+But what is valid in this dimension may not be valid in another dimension: one of the most striking aspects in many NDEs is the sense of immediate and complete liberation of the conscious Ego from the bond of the body and the sufferings that derive from it.
+We have the distinct impression that in the course of many NDEs the conscious Ego can experience alternative metal dimensions without the need to be connected to a psychophysical instrument like the one which so constrains and limits our human experience.
 Saltmarsh did not support the reductionist theory, and admitted the possibility that, once the physical component of our body has been erased, our mind and personality could be expressed through another substitutive instrument.
 However, he did not think there were sufficient elements to prove the existence of this instrument (something like an energetic body), to understand its nature or to know if it is already associated with our physical body during our human life.
-In essence, Saltmarsh concluded, once the possibility of survival is admitted, the surviving Ego is something very different from the Ego that we consider as the center of our personal identity in the course of this lifetime.
+In essence, Saltmarsh concluded, once the possibility of survival is admitted, the surviving Ego is something very different from the Ego that we consider as the center of our personal identity in the course of our human life.

 The continuity of the conscious Ego's existence

-However, we can consider Saltmarsh's point of view from a different perspective, which may perhaps help us to clarify the condition in which individual consciousness finds itself in the course of such an important transformation, as certainly is the experience of death.
-Examining the testimonies of many NDEs we note that there is no identity crisis during the experience: no matter how unusual and strange are the environmental situations and circumstances in which the experimenter finds him/herself, the continuity of the existence of the conscious Ego persists as an element of reference and guarantee of the subject's identity.
-While the psychic contents change, also substantially, in relation to the new tunings accessible in the dimension that characterizes at least some NDEs, the conscious Ego is always the same.
-To well reflect, this also happens during our earthly life: the psychic contents can change from one age to another, even radically, while the conscious Ego maintains the self-perception of its own identity that does not change over time.
-Therefore, if I can consider myself as a conscious intelligent being that experiences certain psychic contents, rather than identifying with the psychic contents themselves, the continuity of my existence – even in terms of memories determined by my personal destiny – can be preserved even in the presence of radical transformations such as death.
+However, we can consider Saltmarsh's point of view from a different perspective, which may perhaps help us to clarify the condition in which our individual consciousness finds itself in the course of such an important transformation, as certainly is the experience of death.
+Examining the testimonies of many NDEs we note that there is no identity crisis during the experience: no matter how unusual and strange are the environmental situations and circumstances in which the subject finds itself, the continuity of the existence of the conscious Ego persists as an element of reference and guarantee of the subject's identity.
+While the mental contents change, also substantially, in relation to the new tunings accessible in the dimension that characterizes at least some NDEs, the conscious Ego is always the same.
+To well reflect, this also happens during our earthly life: the psyche's contents can change from one age to another, even radically, while the conscious Ego maintains the self-perception of its own identity that does not change over time.
+Therefore, if I can consider myself as a conscious intelligent being that experiences certain contents of the psyche, rather than identifying with themselves, the continuity of my existence – even in terms of the memories determined by my personal history – can be preserved even in the presence of a radical transformation such as death.

 Human functioning